An oasis of calm, relaxing holiday homes in Suffolk.

 A family business

 Owned and run by Fergus Little, Cakes & Ale is one of three holiday park businesses within the family.
-Fergus’s father, Peter, first established Cakes and Ale in the 60’s, and now devotes his time to running the Moon and Sixpence Holiday Park, near Woodbridge, The Priory Park, a 100-acre site near Ipswich, is now owned and run by Fergus’s brother James.
+Fergus’s father, Peter, first established Cakes and Ale in 1968, and now devotes his time to running the Moon and Sixpence Holiday Park, near Woodbridge, The Priory Park, a 100-acre site near Ipswich, is now owned and run by Fergus’s brother James.

 All three sites are run in a hands-on manner – not from a glass-walled corporate office on a business park somewhere.
 You’ll see Fergus on site most days to welcome visitors and personally deal with any query that you may with any aspect of your holiday home.